Epidurals are usually safe, but as with all medical treatments, side effects and complications can sometimes happen.

 Inadequate pain relief

 The epidural may not block all your pain.
-You may be offered an additional or alternative pain relief method.
+You may be offered an extra, or alternative, pain relief method.

-A severe headache can be caused if the bag of fluid that surrounds the spine is accidentally punctured.
+A severe headache can happen if the bag of fluid that surrounds your spine is accidentally punctured.
 You may need specific treatment for the headache.

 When the blood thickens (clots), the hole will be sealed and your headache will stop.

-Not all headaches require a blood patch.
+Not all headaches from an epidural require a blood patch.
 Your anaesthetist will discuss your options with you.

-Occasionally, some drugs used in the epidural can cause slow breathing or drowsiness.
+Occasionally, some medicines used in an epidural can cause slow breathing or drowsiness.

-You will be monitored closely to spot this and it can be treated easily.
+You will be monitored closely to look for this, and it can be treated easily.

 Temporary nerve damage

 The needle or epidural tube can damage nerves, but this is uncommon.
-This can cause loss of feeling or movement in parts of the lower body.
+Nerve damage can cause loss of feeling or movement in parts of your lower body.

-An infection can occasionally develop around the skin next to the epidural tube.
+An infection can sometimes happen around the skin next to the epidural tube.

 It's rare for the infection to spread.
 Antibiotics may be necessary or, rarely, emergency surgery.